EnoahNetzach/wilkins/docs/transports.md

   * [Logsene](#logsene-transport) (including Log-Alerts and Anomaly Detection)
   * [Logz.io](#logzio-transport)

-## Winston Core
+## Wilkins Core

-There are several core transports included in `winston`, which leverage the built-in networking and file I/O offered by node.js core.
+There are several core transports included in `wilkins`, which leverage the built-in networking and file I/O offered by node.js core.

 * [Console](#console-transport)
 * [File](#file-transport)